zilliztech/mcp-server-milvus/README.md

 ### Search and Query Operations

-- `milvus-text-search`: Search for documents using full text search
+- `milvus_text_search`: Search for documents using full text search
   - Parameters:
     - `collection_name`: Name of collection to search
     - `query_text`: Text to search for